-When I first started this site, I posted another recipe for Victoria Sponge using butter cream instead of whipped cream.
+When I first started this site, I posted a recipe for Victoria Sponge Cake with Buttercream instead of whipped cream.
 Whilst this is a wonderful cake, I have never gotten so many complaints!

 People really care about keeping a Victoria Sponge just as it should be and that’s with fresh whipped cream NOT buttercream.